 U.S. producer prices increase solidly in October

-WASHINGTON, Nov 9 (Reuters) - U.S. producer prices increased solidly in October, indicating that high inflation could persist for a while amid tight supply chains related to the pandemic.
+WASHINGTON, Nov 9 (Reuters) - U.S. producer prices increased solidly in October, driven by surging costs for gasoline and motor vehicle retailing, suggesting that high inflation could persist for a while amid tight supply chains related to the pandemic.

 The producer price index for final demand rose 0.6% last month after climbing 0.5% in September, the Labor Department said on Tuesday.
 In the 12 months through October, the PPI increased 8.6% after a similar gain in September.